Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Our data indicates that Weingarten Realty Investors is worth US$3.8b, and total annual CEO compensation is US$4.8m.
 (This number is for the twelve months until December 2018).
 That's actually a decrease on the year before.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$700k.
 As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$2.0b to US$6.4b.
 The median total CEO compensation was US$5.1m.

 That means Drew Alexander receives fairly typical remuneration for the CEO of a company that size.
 Although this fact alone doesn't tell us a great deal, it becomes more relevant when considered against the business performance.

 You can see a visual representation of the CEO compensation at Weingarten Realty Investors, below.

 Is Weingarten Realty Investors Growing?

-Over the last three years Weingarten Realty Investors has grown its earnings per share (EPS) by an average of 11% per year (using a line of best fit).
-In the last year, its revenue is down 8.8%.
+Weingarten Realty Investors has increased its earnings per share (EPS) by an average of 20% a year, over the last three years (using a line of best fit).
+It saw its revenue drop -7.1% over the last year.

 Has Weingarten Realty Investors Been A Good Investment?